Gamma correction: Scaling and blending

-The test image is only valid when displayed "raw", i.e. without scaling (1:1 pixel to screen) and color adjustment, on the screen.
-It does, however, also serve to point out another widespread problem in software: many programs perform scaling in a color space with gamma, instead of a physically-correct linear space.
-In a sRGB color space with an approximate gamma of 2.2, the image should show a "2.2" result at 50% size, if the zooming is done linearly.
-Jonas Berlin has created a "your scaling software sucks/rules" image based on the same principle.
+Generally, operations on pixel values should be performed in "linear light" (gamma 1).
+Eric Brasseur discusses the issue at length and provides test images.
+They serve to point out a widespread problem: Many programs perform scaling in a color space with gamma, instead of a physically correct linear space.
+The test images are constructed so as to have a drastically different appearance when downsampled incorrectly.
+Jonas Berlin has created a "your scaling software sucks/rules" image based on this principle.

 In addition to scaling, the problem also applies to other forms of downsampling (scaling down), such as chroma subsampling in JPEG's gamma-enabled Y′CbCr.
 WebP solves this problem by calculating the chroma averages in linear space then converting back to a gamma-enabled space; an iterative solution is used for larger images.
-The same "sharp YUV" (formerly "smart YUV") code is used in sjpeg.
+The same sharp YUV (formerly smart YUV) code is used in sjpeg and optionally in AVIF.
 Kornelski provides a simpler approximation by luma-based weighted average.
 Alpha compositing, color gradients, and 3D rendering are also affected by this issue.

-Paradoxically, when upsampling (scaling up) an image, the result processed in the "wrong" gamma-enabled space tends to be more aesthetically pleasing.
-This is because upscaling filters are tuned to minimize the ringing artifacts in a linear space, but human perception is non-linear and better approximated by gamma.
-An alternative way to trim the artifacts is using a sigmoidal light transfer function, a technique pioneered by GIMP's LoHalo filter and later adopted by madVR.
+Paradoxically, when upsampling (scaling up) an image, the result processed in a "wrong" (non-physical) gamma color space is often more aesthetically pleasing.
+This is because resampling filters with negative lobes like Mitchell–Netravali and Lanczos create ringing artifacts linearly even though human perception is non-linear and better approximated by gamma.
+(Emulating "stepping back," which motivates downsampling in linear light (gamma=1), does not apply when upsampling.)
+A related method of reducing the visibility of ringing artifacts consists of using a sigmoidal light transfer function as pioneered by ImageMagick and GIMP's LoHalo filter and adapted to video upsampling by madVR, AviSynth and Mpv.